Category Archive: Author Voices

 Posted in: Author Voices

 We had the privilege of speaking with Mary Mazzio – an award-winning filmmaker and creator of Underwater Dreams, a documentary film chronicling the inspirational story of four teenage boys, each the son of Mexican immigrants, who enter a sophisticated robotics competition and defeat the likes of engineering powerhouse MIT.
-In addition to...
+In addition...
 Read more

 teacher reading with black and brown students